 Paradise Photo & Video

 Paradise Photo & Video started on Main Street in Natick Center as a video rental store.
 In 1999 a 1 Hour mini-lab offering film developing, printing along with frames, albums and specialty items like holiday cards was added followed later with addition of a photo studio offering family portraits, executive portraits and later in time high school seniors and team photos.
-In July of 2007, Lewis Glass a longtime Natick resident and local professional photographer.
+In July of 2007, Lewis Glass a longtime Natick resident and local professional photographer took over the business.
 The video rental market evaporated as on-demand via cable or the internet took control.
 Paradise moved to Washington Street in Natick Center before relocating to the South Natick Commons building in 2016.
 It's current South Natick studio offers FREE parking and multiple outdoors locations for portraits through the year.

 Lewis A. Glass began his communications career at the age of fourteen when he first picked up a 35mm camera.
 Photographing sporting events and formal banquets, Mr. Glass started his professional photography business "A Touch of Glass."
 Mr. Glass’ undergraduate studies took place at Rochester Institute of Technology where in 1979 he received his Bachelor of Science degree in Biomedical Photographic Communications and an Associate ofApplied Science degree in Biomedical Photography in 1977.
 He pursued his graduate work in Boston University's Educational Media and Technology program receiving his Masters Degree in Education from BU in 1986.